am-sokolov/videodubber/README.md

 5. Listen to the `trump_speech.wav` file to verify that the script worked correctly.
 The audio should be a translation of the original speech in the video.

-Please replace `de-DE-Neural2-B` with the desired target voice.
+Feel free to replace `de-DE-Neural2-B` with the desired target voice.

 ## License

 Alexey Sokolov (c).
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license included in this repository.